MTA20433/arduino-memory-game/README.md

 _Figure 1: the storyboard._

 ## Mapping Scheme
 The design also makes use of different mapping techniques.
 For example, the four input buttons are positioned in close proximity to- and in direct alignment with the corresponding LED lights, following the principles of proximity and arrangement.
+An illustration of our mapping scheme is also seen on Figure 2.

 Furthermore, since each input mechanism only controls two states (pressed/not pressed), with eight states in total, we use a linear discrete input type in the form of buttons.